Black Friday sale on now! Save 20% on all plans https://cdn.skillshark.com/uploads/2020/04/30194503/ico-arrow.svg

 Athlete feedbacks= athlete reports.
 The formula is really as simple as that.
 Let’s review the steps to providing feedback in reports using SkillShark.

-Create an evaluation event: Create an event, for example “2024 mid-season baseball evaluations” to keep player scores separate from other evaluations.
+Create an event, for example, “2024 mid-season baseball evaluations” to keep player scores separate from other evaluations.

-Score players: After you have create an evaluation template, we advise using the same template for the entire baseball season.
-This way, you can monitor athletes progress on the same skills throughout the season.
+After you have created an evaluation template, we advise using the same template for the entire baseball season.
+This way, you can monitor athletes’ progress on the same skills throughout the season.

 By conducting athlete self-assessments, you can now find the answers to many helpful questions such as, “Is a player’s perception hindering their performance or pushing them forward?”